 The specific objectives of the guide are to:

-- Ensure that connections to heat networks in Bristol are carried out in accordance with the minimum requirements outlined in the Heat networks: Code of Practice for the UK (CP1-2015), published by CIBSE
+- Ensure that connections to district heat networks in Bristol are carried out in accordance with the minimum requirements outlined in the Heat Networks: Code of Practice for the UK (CP1-2015), published by CIBSE

-- Reduce the operating costs of heat networks in Bristol through good design and implementation
+- Reduce the operating costs of heat networks in Bristol, through considered design and implementation

-- Ensure that heat networks in Bristol offer a low, cost-effective, affordable and fairly priced source of low carbon heat
+- Ensure that heat networks in Bristol offer a cost-effective, affordable and fairly-priced source of low carbon heat